codeezer/.mydotfiles/README.md

 ##For VIM Editor
 To use colorscheme I used you  should use terminal colorscheme to support clean color.

 See more details at http://ethanschoonover.com/solarized

-If you use gnome-terminal or  guake terminal
+If you use gnome-terminal or  guake terminal,

 Follow this link : http://www.webupd8.org/2011/04/solarized-must-have-color-paletter-for.html